developer-mp/phonebook/README.md

 ## Installation

-This web application is created using React with Vite, Tailwind, and useSWR for the frontend, and Golang (Go) for the backend server, and PostgresSQL for the database.
+This web application is created using React with Vite, TypeScript, Tailwind, and useSWR for the frontend, and Golang (Go) for the backend server, and PostgresSQL for the database.
 To run the application, execute the following batch files:

 - `c.bat` for the client